andreavitaletti/IoT4PD/wot.md

 ![](/assets/node-red-ex1.png)

-In this example the simulated thing tab in node-red, simulates the simulated_thing.
+In this example the [simulated thing](/code/simulated_thing.nrd)tab in node-red, simulates the simulated_thing.
 In this tab, there are two flows, one for the temperature sensor, named temperature1, and one for the switch actuator, named switch1.

 The access to the sensor/actuator is via HTTP GET method.
 In particular, given that the addree of the node-red server is http://192.168.56.100:1880